sajya/sajya.github.io/source/docs/basic-application.md

 section: content
 ---

-# Basic application
+# Basic Application

-Automatic use via Laravel routes is a very great feature of Sajya, but JSON-RPC is not limited to HTTP transport only.
-You can use it for your own WebSockets, console command, or other situations.
+Sajya is a JSON-RPC server for Laravel that allows for automatic use through Laravel routes, but JSON-RPC is not limited to HTTP transport only.
+It can also be used with WebSockets, console commands, or other situations.

 ## Usage

-The `Sajya\Server\Guide` class is the entry point to your JSON-RPC application and is used to register procedures.
-To use, you need to create an instance of a class and call the `handle` method:
+To use Sajya in your application, you will need to use the `Sajya\Server\Guide` class as the entry point for your JSON-RPC application.
+This class is used to register procedures and handle requests.
+To use it, you will need to create an instance of the Guide class and call its `handle` method:

 ```php